-Greenfield et al. [Alex Greenfield, Christoph Hafemeister, and Richard Bonneau Robust data-driven incorporation of prior knowledge into the inference of dynamic regulatory networks Bioinformatics first published online March 21, 2013 doi:10.1093/bioinformatics/btt099 ] advocates the use of multiple data types for the Inferelator, thus allowing structural knowledge (perhaps derived from chromatin-based methods) to specify the possible connections between genes.
-Thus, if some target gene Z has possible connections from X and Y but not from W, then only X and Y will be considered in the subsequent analysis.
-For steady state experiments, inferelator uses mutual information context likelihood of relatedness methods.
-The main inference algorithm uses these potential edges to derive an ordinary differential equation model that may combine linear and non-linear terms.
+Greenfield et al. [Alex Greenfield, Christoph Hafemeister, and Richard Bonneau Robust data-driven incorporation of prior knowledge into the inference of dynamic regulatory networks Bioinformatics first published online March 21, 2013 doi:10.1093/bioinformatics/btt099 ]).
+Thus, if some target gene Z has possible connections from X and Y but not from W based on physical experiments, then only X and Y will be considered in the subsequent analysis.
+For steady state experiments, such a method might use mutual information methods.
+The kinetic inference algorithm uses these potential edges to derive an ordinary differential equation model that may combine linear and non-linear terms.
 The result is a set of equations that estimate the change in transcription of a target gene based on transcriptional levels of other genes using time series data.
-The Inferelator authors argue for the use of Modified Elastic Nets and Bayesian regression framework to solve this problem (these are machine learning approaches that make strong use of parsimony to try to avoid overfitting; the modification is that genes may see their weights reduced more or less depending on previous structural knowledge).
+Such machine learning approaches that make strong use of parsimony to try to avoid overfitting; even when doing such corrections, some genes may see their weights reduced more or less depending on previous structural knowledge.

-Marbach et al, show empirically that a combination of strategies (wisdom of crowds) often lead to the best outcomes.
+Finally, other work suggests trying lots of methods together (Marbach et al) showing empirically that a combination of strategies (wisdom of crowds) often lead to the best outcomes.

-Complementary to all techniques that use experiments to find regulatory edges are efforts to use previously discovered relationships.
-Van Landeghem et al show that the literature can be scanned to infer regulatory edges.
+[cut as much of the rest of the yellow stuff as you think you need to]

 In many cases, however, we simply lack sufficient data to explore all possible synergies.
 Suppose for example we wanted to explore the effects of all pairs of genes.
 The most straightforward way to do that would be to over-express or knock out every pair.
 This would require something like 300 million manipulations.
 Thus, methods often work in two phases whose first phase consists of finding a good-fitting linear model and whose second phase consists of exploring the synergies among elements that have large positive or negative weights in the linear models.
 A sort of pre-first phase is to cluster expression patterns in order to create "super-nodes" that can then be analyzed.